 In September 1985, a colony of Brown Norway (BN) rats and the F1 hybrids of the F344 X BN cross was established to provide an alternative model to the Fischer 344, based on studies that showed the F344 x BN cross produced progeny with fewer detrimental pathologies than inbred strains.
 Rederivation of this colony occurred in 1992 and again in 1999, using BN/BiRij stock originating from TNO, The Netherlands, and F344 stock from the NIH.
 The last rederivation was in 2005, using stock from the NIH for both strains.

-The Caloric Restricted colony currently includes three rat genotypes and two mouse genotypes maintained under conditions similar to our other colonies except that they are individually caged.
+The Caloric Restricted colony currently includes two mouse genotypes maintained under conditions similar to our other colonies except that they are individually caged.
 Ad libitum-fed controls maintained under the same conditions as restricted animals are also available.
-The rats were originally derived from NIH stock, and the colony was rederived in 1998 and again in 2005, using NIH stock for both rat strains.
-The mice in the caloric restricted colony were rederived in 1998 and in 2005 using stock from The Jackson Laboratory.
-The rats in the caloric restricted colony were derived in 1998 from NIH (F344) and TNO Netherlands (BN/BiRij) stock and in 2008 from NIH stock for both strains.
+The mice in the caloric restricted colony were rederived in 1998 and in 2005 and 2011 using stock from The Jackson Laboratory.